athrva12/NewsApplication/README.md

 # NewsApplication
 An Android application to show latest news.
-Implementing MVVM, Databinding, LiveData
+Implemented using MVVM, Databinding, LiveData in kotlin